-Critique the use of nouns and pronouns.
+Explain the function of nouns and pronouns

 In this outcome, we’ll learn about the different types of nouns and pronouns, as well as how to correctly use them in English.